fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 The objective is to provide processes and templates for a wide range of relevant ML sub-areas without having to forego the use of already established and proven ML frameworks such as Scikit-learn, TensorFlow, PyTorch, Optuna, etc. Rather, the latter are seamlessly integrated into the process landscapes of MLPro.
-By using MLPro, researchers, developers, engineers, and students can concentrate on the essential core tasks without having to worry about the integration/interaction of different frameworks or having to re-implement existing algorithms.
+By using MLPro, researchers, developers, engineers, and students can focus on their essential core tasks without having to worry about the integration/interaction of different frameworks or having to re-implement existing algorithms.
 MLPro is architecturally designed for extensibility and recombinability, which in particular enables the creation of hybrid ML applications across different learning paradigms.